10 tips for finding buyers on the European natural cosmetic ingredients market

 Visiting trade shows in your region may save you costs.
 It is also a great opportunity to find background information on your new target market and present your company directly to potential customers.
 However, the concentration of European buyers at trade shows in your region may not be that high.
 You should try and participate at European trade shows in order to increase your chances.

-- Carry out research before visiting or exhibiting at a trade show.
+- Carry out research before visiting / attending / or exhibiting at a trade show.
 Start by looking through the exhibitor lists.

 - Budget for attending trade fairs at least one year in advance.